thangpham-Beae/LayoutHub-v2-Doc/page-and-section-management/legacy-editor/legacy-editor.md

 # Legacy Editor

-This content will coming soon
+This content will coming soon test 123